alphagov/govuk-design-system-backlog-prototype/CONTRIBUTING.md

 ## Discussing content

-You can discuss content in the Design System by commenting on issues via the [issues list](https://github.com/alphagov/govuk-design-system-backlog/issues) or [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3).
+You can discuss the content being developed by commenting on issues via the [issues list](https://github.com/alphagov/govuk-design-system-backlog/issues) or [content backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/3).

 Examples of useful comments include:

-- questions about the component or pattern
+- questions about a component or pattern
 - answers to questions from other contributors
-- examples or demos of the component or pattern
+- examples or demos of a component or pattern
-- research relating to the component or pattern
+- research relating to a component or pattern
 - offers to develop a component or pattern